tpoisot/DataSharingPaper/DataSharing-MS.md

 than what most grants will cover.
 The solution, building on an increased use of strict data specification, is to link several local databases (*e.g.* each research group can keep and take care of its own local database) through APIs (Fig. 1).
-In short, an API is an interface to application stored on a server, which will offer several *methods*, each returning a *reply*.
+In short, an API is an interface to an application stored on a server, which will offer several *methods*, each returning a *reply*.
 For example, a *method* can be "retrieve all datasets containing species A", and the *reply* will be a list of datasets identifiers.
 If